 12 Feb Popular Minneapolis Landscape Design Style Ideas

 Prospective customers usually have pictures of landscaping that they really like and tend to know what looks good when they see it.
-Pinterest and Houzz have made finding photos and examples incredibly easy for clients so they are more well informed before they come into the design meeting.
+Pinterest and Houzz have made finding photos and examples of beautiful landscaping incredibly easy for clients, so they are more well informed before they come into the design meeting.
 Most of my customers, whether they know it or not, are looking for a combination of traditional style and the cottage style, with both formal and informal design elements to create the charm and curb appeal they want and love.